After numerous attacks, French firefighters are equipped with bodycams

 The respect for firefighters is on the decline, with more than 3000 firefighters being attacked each year in France.
 Oise is among the ten departments which have been hit the hardest and experience the most attacks.

 First in France to adopt protection plan

 Eric de Val Roger, president of the departmental fire and rescue service (Sdis) 60, explains that 68 firefighters were victims of 32 attacks in 2020 in the Oise.
-The seriousness of the matter is clear and it is of utmost importance to protect the firefighters.
+The seriousness of the matter is clear and it is of the utmost importance to protect the firefighters.

-To reach this goal, the departmental council is investing in protective equipment, including 152 bodycams, 238 stab-proof vests and 39 cameras, which will be installed in the rescue centers of the Oise by 2024.
+To reach this goal, the departmental council is investing in protective equipment, including 152 bodycams, 238 stab-proof vests and 39 cameras, which will be installed in the rescue centres of the Oise by 2024.
 The investment plan costs 16 million euros, which will be used for the renovation of the 42 emergency centres in the department and the purchase of new equipment.
 The Sdis de l’Oise is the first fire department and rescue service in France to adopt such a protection plan.

 Bodycams are implemented to protect firefighters

 Luc Corack, general controller of the firefighters, explains that firefighters are currently facing a new phenomenon where people aim mortar fireworks at firefighters on duty.
 This creates a sense of insecurity in the profession and particularly discourages volunteer firefighters, something the president of Sdis Eric de Val Roger wants to avoid.
 He aims to strengthen the support for victims of assault and to provide training on urban violence.